Bejasc/BearPearr-QuestionsBot/README.md

 - `BOT_TOKEN` - Bot token provided by Discord
 - `BOT_OWNERS`- Discord ID (not tag) of the owner of the bot
 - `BOT_PREFIX` - The key before all commands, e.g `!`
+- `MONGO_URI` - Your Mongo URI as provided to you directly from MongoDB
+- `MONGO_PASSWORD` - Password for the Mongo user you have created for the database provided above
+- `MONGO_DBNAME` - Name of the database to be used

 # Setup